xqwen/fastenloc/tutorial/input.md

 ## Probabilistic fine-mapping input

 The input for probabilistic fine-mapping follows the standard VCF format, where association information for colocalization analysis is recorded in the INFO field.
 Separate files are required for molecular and complex traits.
-Most importantly, fastENLOC expects molecular and complex trait tiles to have matching variant IDs.
+Most importantly, FastENLOC expects molecular and complex trait tiles to have matching variant IDs.
 An example input line is shown below:
 ```
 chr1	115746	chr1_115746_C_T_b38	C	T	ENSG00000269981:1@Spleen=2.00812e-01[9.997e-01:4]
 ```

 The first five columns represent the chromosome, position, SNP ID, reference allele, and alternative allele, consistent with a standard VCF file.
-Note that fastENLOC uses only the SNP ID information and does not verify or utilize the position or allele information.
+Note that FastENLOC uses only the SNP ID information and does not verify or utilize the position or allele information.

 The INFO field has the following format:
 ```